heindrickson/LimeSurvey-Builder/README-en.md

     Adjust the numeric value in the SL⇨⇨surveyls_dateformat line as follows: If the date format is "DD/MM/YYYY" or similar, then set that value to 5.
 If the date format is "MM-DD-YYYY" or similar, then set that value to 9.
     Adjust the numeric value in the SL⇨⇨surveyls_numberformat line as follows: If the decimal mark is "," , then set that value to 1.
 If the decimal mark is "." , then set that value to 0.
 IV.
 Explain in detail what you do and how the user should interact with you.
-VI.
-Follow steps 1 to 9 (one step at a time):
+ V. Follow steps 1 to 6 (one step at a time):
 1. Ask: "Do you have a DOCX or a Markdown file with a survey draft (mockup)?"
 2. If YES → ask the user to attach the mockup file
    2.1 If no survey title was given in the mockup, ask: "What is the survey title?"